David Seisay: Fitness

 In 1999, he praised Sweden's Crown Princess Victoria in the news media when she unveiled a new toned physique for embracing a healthy lifestyle, saying: "She is a fantastic woman.
 She's focused a lot on training."

 In 2001 he featured in his own segment the TV4 fitness series Frivolt.
-In 2005 he appeared on an episode the Swedish reality series Bröllopsnoja, TV4's fitness program Forma kroppenand Kanal 5's Dolce Vita.
+In 2005 he appeared on an episode the Swedish reality series Bröllopsnoja, TV4's fitness program Forma kroppen and Kanal 5's Dolce Vita.
 In 2006 he was a guest trainer on TV3's Du är vad du äter.

 Personal life

 Born in Helsingborg, Sweden and raised in Westchester County, he is the son of a West African diplomat and journalist.
 His mother is a member of the Swedish nobility and both of his parents are in the Social Register.
 As a child Seisay attended the United Nations International School in Manhattan.
 He was a model in New York before he moved to Sweden in the 1980s.